Powell & Bishop

 Staffordshire

-mark incorporating the Royal Arms
+marks incorporating the British Royal Arms

 P&B